La Gazelle (Congo–Ocean Express)

 Scenery Highlights

-• Mayombe Mountain Range climbs
+• Mayombe Mountain Range climb (steepest 40 km/h grades)

-• Loudima River gorge
+• Loudima River gorge crossing

 Quick Facts